ciro-maciel/learn_crewAI/README.md

 ## What is CrewAI?

 CrewAI is a framework designed for creating and managing AI-powered tools that work collaboratively.
-It enables the development of AI "crews" composed of specialized agents and tasks, allowing for sophisticated automation and coordination in various domains like DevOps, CI/CD, and more.
+It enables the development of AI "crews" composed of specialized agents and tasks, allowing for sophisticated automation and coordination in various domains, and more, much more...

 ## About the Project